-Transfer duty on non-residential real property transfers will be phased out over a three year period commencing 1 July 2016.
-Duty rates will be reduced by a third from 1 July 2016, a further third from 1 July 2017, and abolished from 1 July 2018.
+Transfer duty on non-residential real property transfers will be phased out over a three year period commencing 7 December 2015.
+Duty rates were reduced by a third from 7 December 2015, will be reduced by a further third from 1 July 2017, and will be abolished from 1 July 2018.